chanzuckerberg/cellxgene/README.md

 > In my `prepare` command I received the following error `Warning: louvain module is not installed, no clusters will be calculated.
 To fix this please install cellxgene with the optional feature louvain enabled`

-Louvain clustering requires additional dependencies that are somewhat complex.
+Louvain clustering requires additional dependencies that are somewhat complex, so we don't include them by default.
 For now, you need to specify that you want these packages by using

 ```
 pip install cellxgene[louvain]